matthewmueller/try-again/Readme.md

 })

 // this function will get re-called each time there is
-// failure, unless retries is 0
-var client = again(function (success, failure, fatal) {
+// failure, unless retries is 0 or fatal(...) is called var client = again(function (success, failure, fatal) {
   var client = new Client(url)
   client.once('connected', success)